SEPTEMBER 30, 2021

 How do you choose the right RRSP for you?

 One option is an individual RRSP, which is an account registered in your name.
 The investments held in the RRSP and the tax advantages associated with them belong to you.
-An advisor can help build and manage your RRSP investment portfolio.

 Your employer may offer a group RRSP.
 The benefits of going this route may include: